How to fix the SQL Server error Cannot drop the database because it is currently in use?

 SQL Server administration tutorials

-To go further and learn more on database, find more tutorials on the SQL Server database administration topic.
+To go further and learn more on MS databases management, check out this tutorials on the SQL Server DBA topic.